| EPISTLE TO THE GALATIANS. PART

 the church, was sure to follow if these conditions continued.
 Paul calls the

 conduct of these men "dissimulation."
-They were pretending that they
+They were pretending that they believed

-paved the way for the quarrel which soon after separated him from Paul.]
+way for the quarrel which soon after separated him from Paul.]
 14 But when I saw that they walked not uprightly according

 to the truth of the gospel, I said unto Cephas before them all